Hierarchical Reinforcement Learning for Cooperative Air-Ground Delivery in Urban System

 \subsubsection{Effects of Hierarchical Architecture.}

-To evaluate the hierarchical design, we compare HRL4AG with the centralized variant \textbf{w/o Hie}.
-In this setting, the manager layer is removed, and an agent directly controls all vehicles.
-As shown in \textbf{Fig.~\ref{fig:ablation}}, removing the structure leads to a decline in efficiency, with ET increasing from 0.35s to 22.1s on the Shanghai dataset.
-Furthermore, the effectiveness (PN and DN) also drops significantly.
+To evaluate the necessity of the hierarchical design, we compare HRL4AG with a centralized variant, \textbf{w/o Hie}.
+In this setting, the high-level manager layer is entirely removed, forcing a single agent to directly control the actions of all UAVs and carriers.
+As shown in \textbf{Fig.~\ref{fig:ablation}}, removing this structure leads to a decline in computational efficiency, with the Execution Time (ET) drastically increasing from a highly responsive 0.35s to an impractical 22.1s on the Shanghai dataset.
+Furthermore, the effectiveness metrics (PN and DN) also drop significantly.
+This severe degradation occurs because the centralized agent struggles with the exponential explosion of the joint action space, suffering heavily from the curse of dimensionality.
+By contrast, our hierarchical formulation effectively decouples the global dispatching problem into manageable sub-tasks.
 This confirms the necessity of the hierarchical design in reducing the search space, ensuring both the scalability and the feasibility of real-time decision-making.